Diane Lyden MurphyM.A., M.S.W., Ph.D.

-Ph.D., Social Science, Syracuse University, 1983
+Ph.D.
+Social Science, Syracuse University, 1983

-Master of Arts, Social Science, Syracuse University, 1976
+M.A.
+Social Science, Syracuse University, 1976

-Bachelor of Arts, Sociology, Syracuse University, 1967
+B.A.
+Sociology, Syracuse University, 1967

 Social Welfare Policy and Services: Feminization of Poverty; Family Policy; Comparative Social Policy; Mental Health Policy/Law; Developmental Disabilities Policy/Law; Criminal/Juvenile Justice.
 Social Policy Analysis/ Legislative Analysis; Macro Practice --Community Organization, Planning, Administration; Human Diversity --Race, Ethnicity, Gender, Differently Abled; Women's Studies --Feminist Analysis/Social Policy; Women's Issues in Ireland, Scotland, Wales; Feminist Psychological Theories